laetitiaouelle/beta-01-E01/readme.md

 # The pilot
-If you don't have done it already, read
+If you haven't done it already, read
 [how to setup](https://thot.space/javascript/setup)
 to prepare your workspace.